-- who makes a minimum initial investment or commitment of USD1 million (or its foreign currency equivalent); - whose ordinary business or professional activity includes dealing in, managing, underwriting or giving advice on investments (or an employee, director, consultant or shareholder of such a person); - who is an individual with a net worth of over USD10 million or its foreign currency equivalent (calculated alone or jointly with their spouse and excluding their principal place of residence); - which is a company, limited partnership, trust or other unincorporated association and which either has a market value of USD10 million or equivalent (calculated either alone or together with its associates) or has only Eligible Investors as members, partners or beneficiaries; - who is, or acts for, a public sector body; - who is the trustee of a trust which either was established by an Eligible Investor or was established for the benefit of one or more Eligible Investors; or - who is, or is an associate of, a service provider to the fund (or an employee, director, consultant or shareholder of such a service provider or associate and who acquires the relevant investment by way of remuneration or reward).
+- who makes a minimum initial investment or commitment of USD1 million (or its foreign currency equivalent); - whose ordinary business or professional activity includes dealing in, managing, underwriting or giving advice on investments (or an employee, director, consultant or shareholder of such a person); - who is an individual with a net worth of over USD10 million or its foreign currency equivalent (calculated alone or jointly with their spouse and excluding their principal place of residence); - which is a company, limited partnership, trust or other unincorporated association, and which either has a market value of USD10 million or equivalent (calculated either alone or together with its associates) or has only "eligible investors" as members, partners or beneficiaries - who is, or acts for, a public sector body; - who is the trustee of a trust that was either established by an "eligible investor" or was established for the benefit of one or more eligible investors; or

+• who is, or is an associate of, a service provider to the fund (or an employee, director, consultant or shareholder of such a service provider or associate, and who acquires the relevant investment by way of remuneration or reward).

+2.3 Regulatory Environment

-2.3 Alternative investment funds: regulatory environment2.3.1 Regulatory Regime
+2.3.1 Regulatory Regime

-Please refer to 2.1.2 Common Process for Setting Up Investment Funds: details of the regulatory classification of a Jersey fund will determine which investment limitations or other restrictions (if any) will apply to it.
+Please refer to 2.1.2 Common Process for Setting Up Investment Funds.
+Details of the regulatory classification of a Jersey fund will determine which investment limitations or other restrictions (if any) apply to it.

-2.3.2 Requirements for Non-Local Service Providers
+2.3.2 Requirements for Non-local Service Providers